vikrambhat2/sapaicore_mlexp/readme.md

 **DemandResponse**:contains executable to deploy a docker image.
 Artifacts related to this are located in Deploy Sci-kit model folder. <br>

-**Deploy Sci-kit model** :Contains docker image to call sci-kit model and create a flask app.
+**aicore_container** :Contains docker image to call sci-kit model and create a flask app.
 A notebook to deploy the docker image on SAP AI Core. <br>